Columbia Slough: Habitat

 Development since 1850 has greatly altered the places in the watershed where plants and animals can thrive.
-In a report published in 2005, the Portland Bureau of Environmental Services (BES), using data from an early General Land Office survey, compared the watershed of 1851 with that of 2003.
+In a report published in 2005, the Portland Bureau of Environmental Services (BES), using data from an early United States General Land Office survey, compared the watershed of 1851 with that of 2003.
 The study showed that all of the watershed provided plant and wildlife habitat in 1851, but by 2003 only 33 percent provided habitat.
 In 1851, water covered 10 percent of the watershed but that had been cut in half by 2003.
 Marshes and other wetlands that had comprised 22 percent of the earlier watershed dwindled to 1 percent by 2003, while the percentage of land devoted to industry, commerce, and homes rose from 0 to 34.
 In addition, habitat remaining in 2003 was greatly disturbed, dominated by Himalayan blackberry and other invasive species and fragmented by roads.
 The riparian zone along the slough was generally narrow or nonexistent and devoid of trees and shrubs in places, including along the levees.

 In 2002 the city, the MCDD, and the U.S. Army Corps of Engineers began a project to improve habitat by creating 7 mi of stream meanders and wetland terraces along the slough.
 Through its Watershed Revegetation Program, begun in 1996, the city worked with property owners to plant native vegetation and to remove invasive weeds.
 Through 2005, participants had replanted more than 500 acre along nearly 40 mi of riparian corridors in the slough watershed.
 Other strategies pursued by the city, Metro, and other interest groups include connecting separated habitats with a continuous riparian corridor, removing wildlife corridor barriers, restoring hydrological connections to the slough, and restoring the floodplain where feasible.